Cesare Orsenigo: The Holocaust

-Because Germany would not allow Pius XII to appoint a nuncio to occupied Poland, Orsenigo fulfilled that role as well, for all intents and purposes.
-On November 1, 1939, Orsenigo's authority was formally extended to Poland.
-A November 25, 1939 dispatch from Orsenigo prompted Pius XII to make "one of his most controversial decisions".
+Because Germany would not allow Pius XII to appoint a nuncio to occupied Poland, Orsenigo also fulfilled that role.
+On 1 November 1939, Orsenigo's authority was formally extended to Poland.
+A 25 November 1939 dispatch from Orsenigo prompted Pius XII to make "one of his most controversial decisions."
 Orsenigo informed the Pope of the situation in the diocese of Chełmno-Pelpin: the bishop, Stanisław Wojciech Okoniewski, was in exile; his auxiliary was ill; all but one canon was absent; only 20 of the 500 priests of the diocese had not been forced out, imprisoned, or murdered.
-Pius XII therefore reversed his decision not to replace Polish prelates with (even temporary) German ones, naming Karl Maria Splett, the bishop of Danzig, also apostolic administrator of Chełmno-Pelpin.
+Pius XII, therefore, reversed his decision not to replace Polish prelates with (even temporary) German ones, naming Karl Maria Splett, the bishop of Danzig, also apostolic administrator of Chełmno-Pelpin.
 This decision was seen as a betrayal by the Polish government-in-exile, as the Concordat of 1925 prohibited placing any Polish territory under the jurisdiction of a bishop outside Poland.

 In August 1940, Orsenigo indeed launched a private protest with the German government, listing a variety of abuses against the Polish Church; this had no noticeable effect.
-Bishop Adam Stefan Sapieha of Cracow wrote Orsenigo, telling him that a direct protest by the Pope (rather than the nuncio) was "indispensable".
+Bishop Adam Stefan Sapieha of Cracow wrote to Orsenigo, telling him that a direct protest by the Pope (rather than the nuncio) was "indispensable".
 Phayer finds it "doubtful" that Orsenigo forwarded Sapieha's request to the Holy See.

-Among Polish Catholics, there was a widespread perception that Orsenigo "purposefully minimized their situation in his reports to Rome".
-For example, Hilarius Breitinger, the apostolic administrator of Warthegau, delivered two copies of a letter critical of the Pope's silence towards Berlin with regard to the situation in Poland: one to Orsenigo and another to Cardinal Michael von Faulhaber, only the latter of whom assured Breitinger they would deliver the letter.
+Among Polish Catholics, there was a widespread perception that Orsenigo "purposefully minimized their situation in his reports to Rome."
+For example, Hilarius Breitinger, the apostolic administrator of Warthegau, delivered two copies of a letter critical of the Pope's silence towards Berlin concerning the situation in Poland: one to Orsenigo and another to Cardinal Michael von Faulhaber, only the latter of whom assured Breitinger they would deliver the letter.